Advisory committees(Back to top)

-Council has a range of Advisory Committee to advise City of Parramatta on the views, needs and interests of particular communities in the Parramatta Local Government Area (LGA).
+Council has a range of advisory committees to advise City of Parramatta on the views, needs and interests of particular communities in the Parramatta Local Government Area (LGA).

 - risk management